eficode-academy/terraform-fundamentals/01-terraform-basic-commands.md

 ### 1. Initialize Your Terraform Workspace

-Navigate to the `terraform basic commands` directory within your project.
+In the terminal window, navigate to the `01-terraform-basic-commands` directory within your project.

 `cd labs/01-terraform-basic-commands/`